 3. Collection and Processing of Personal Data on Request

-Generally, this website can be used without your personal data being collected or processed.
-Unless otherwise described in section 3 et seq. your personal data is apart from these cases only collected and processed if you voluntarily provide it.
+Generally, the arago websites can be used without your personal data being collected or processed.
+Unless otherwise described in section 4 et seq. your personal data is apart from these cases only collected and processed if you voluntarily provide it.

-3. Data Processing to Enable the Use of the Website
+4. Data Processing to enable the use of the Website

-We collect your personal data where necessary to enable your use of this website (usage data).
+We collect your personal data where necessary to enable your use of this website (usage data), to give you access to special information, or to otherwise communicate with you.
 This includes your IP address as well as data about the beginning and end of sessions and the telemedia used, it may also include data used to identify you.
-These data serve the purposes of delivering the service and designing it in a needs-based manner.
-Generally, data is deleted deleted when no longer needed.
-For information on the processing of data in the form of pseudonymous usage profiles, see section 5.
+These data serve the purposes of delivering the service and designing it in a needs-based manner on the basis of Art.
+6 (1) sentence 1 lit f GDPR.